PRL

 Labeling of the needles

-A typical PRL test adapter with labeling of the individual test points, which we can carry out on request.
+A typical PRL test jig with labeling of the individual test points, which we can carry out on request.
 It is subsequently engraved into the needle bed by a laser.

 High power transmission